- Policy

 These guidelines are structured in accordance with the three internationally important principles below.

-Furthermore, if significant violations of the sustainability action guidelines are confirmed through human rights and environmental assessments, we will engage in dialogue with the suppliers and request improvements.
+Furthermore, if significant violations of the Oji Group Sustainability Action Guidelines for Supply Chains are identified through surveys or other assessments conducted with suppliers, we will engage in dialogue with the suppliers and request improvements.
 We will not procure from suppliers who do not make the necessary improvements.

 Revised: February 26, 2024